How Self-Taught Clockmaker John Harrison Changed Seafaring

-English clockmaker John Harrison revolutionized long distance seafaring in the 18th century, devising tools that helped sailors calculate their location and navigate with precision.
+English clockmaker John Harrison revolutionized long distance seafaring in the 18th century, solving the problem of calculating longitude at sea and devising tools that helped sailors navigate with precision.
 Today, on what would have been Harrison’s 325th birthday, Google is celebrating the legendary horologist with a special Doodle.

 In Harrison’s time, seafaring was dangerous.
 So much so that, after four ships and 1,300 sailors were lost in the Scilly Naval Disaster of 1707 , the British Parliament offered a £20,000 reward to anyone who could devise a way to calculate longitude at sea.
 Harrison, a self-taught carpenter, took up the challenge.